 The radiology results are only one part of your diagnosis; it is best that your GP or referring clinician provides you with the full diagnosis.
 Sometimes the radiologist may be able to provide you with a preliminary report, but the radiographer would not be able to give results unless specifically trained to do so.

 Can you tell if the muscle or ligament is damaged on a normal X-ray?

 Not normally.
 Most diagnostic x-rays can only show the bony structures within your body.
 Sometimes however, swelling and fluid in the joint spaces can also show on the films, but muscle and/or ligament damage are more often diagnosed during your physical examination.

 Why do I have to wait for an appointment?

 Some examinations require the use of specialist equipment and personnel, so it is necessary to schedule an appointment.
 We always try to keep waiting times as low as possible so you don't have to wait too long for any subsequent treatment.

 The term x-ray "dye" is used to describe something called "contrast media", which is normally injected into the blood stream to examine vascular, billiary or renal structures.
 Contrast media has no colour and looks similar to water.
 It was originally referred to as "dye" simply because it shows up on X-ray film.
 However it does not make you change colour or become radioactive!

 How does this dye leave the body?

 The "dye" injected into the blood stream is filtered out by the kidneys and mixes with your urine.
-When you empty your bladder you will not notice any discoloration as the "dye" is clear, like water.
+When you empty your bladder you will not notice any discoloration as the "dye" is clear.
 The body starts to remove the contrast media from the blood almost immediately after the injection.